 In this section, we discuss two schemes for group testing with sublinear-time decoding time and arbitrarily small error probability: \begin{description} \item[SAFFRON] \cite{lee-pedarsani-ramtin} is a scheme for nonadaptive noiseless testing based on sparse-graph codes.
 It requires a number of tests and runtime both of order $O(k \log k \log n)$.
-We also discuss a partial recovery result, and briefly mention a variant for the noisy setting. \item[GROTESQUE] \cite{cai-etal2} is a scheme with three variants: adaptive, two-stage, and nonadaptive.
+We also discuss an approximate recovery result, and briefly mention a variant for the noisy setting. \item[GROTESQUE] \cite{cai-etal2} is a scheme with three variants: adaptive, two-stage, and nonadaptive.
 All three variants work for both the noiseless and noisy settings.
-The adaptive variant performs $O(k \log n)$ tests and requires $O(k \log n)$ runtime, both of which are the optimal scaling, in particular amounting to a positive rate.
+The adaptive variant performs $O(k \log n)$ tests and requires $O(k \log n)$ runtime, with the former in particular amounting to a positive rate.
 In addition, the two-stage variant achieves a positive rate for some scaling regimes of $k$. \end{description} At the end of the section, we also discuss some more recent approaches that are known to achieve a positive rate for exact recovery in the nonadaptive setting, unlike SAFFRON and GROTESQUE.

 \rev{To the best of our knowledge, GROTESQUE appeared in the literature prior to SAFFRON.
-However, we find it natural to first present a simplified form of SAFFRON that is the easiest to analyze, and then move on to the various forms of GROTESQUE.}
+However, we find it natural to first present a simplified form of SAFFRON that is the easiest to analyse, and then move on to the various forms of GROTESQUE.}